Skip to content

 Path Purpose

-~/Library/Application Support/Loom/staging/Loom.app Newly downloaded build, waiting for Update click
+~/Library/Application Support/Loom/staging/Loom.app Newly downloaded Loom build, waiting for Update click

 ~/Library/Application Support/Loom/staging/manifest.json { version, build, stagedAt } for the staged build